markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/README.md

 micro_ros_arduino.h -> Install by following precompiled library instructions on https://github.com/micro-ROS/micro_ros_arduino

 ### micro-ROS Arduino Library
 Due to default settings and limitations made out of the box, this library requires modification and re-building in order for full functionality to be achieved.
+Especially in regards to publishing custom messages

+#### Changing Memory Settings:

-The Arduino Nano RP2040 Connect uses `colcon_verylowmem.meta` which limits publishers:
+The Arduino Nano RP2040 Connect uses `colcon_verylowmem.meta` which limits publishers and other memory constraints:

 ```